AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Why do I receive a "Do Rsync Disk x Failed" error?

 You receive the error because the data transfer is interrupted.
-Perform the following steps to troubleshoot the error:
+To resolve the error, perform the following steps:

 1. Check the migration logs for exceptions.
 If the log file contains `return: 3072` or `return: 7680`, check whether the database or container services such as Oracle, MySQL, Microsoft SQL Server, MongoDB, or Docker are enabled on the source server.
 If the services are enabled, disable these services or exclude the related directories before you migrate data.
 2. Perform the following steps: